 - When recruiting staff, be realistic about what one person can achieve and think about the sort of support and oversight they will need - Involve the broadest range of partners with local knowledge and expertise - It takes time to get people involved and to build trust - Listen to and include local people from the beginning - Be realistic about what your borough can achieve with its assets, and be creative about how you use them

-• A proportionate and long-term financial investment in capacity is required to run a scheme with reach and impact.
-The ideal mix for a nascent scheme is core-funding for staff plus a fund to enable work in the community to start as soon as the focus is agreed.
+• A proportionate and long-term financial investment in capacity is and impact.
+The ideal mix for a staff plus a fund to enable work in the community to start as soon as the focus is agreed.